Markusdreyer/react-workshop/step-by-step.md

 ```

 ### Encapsulating the fetch request
-Let's encapsulate this request into a function we can reuse:
+Let's encapsulate this request into the `getRecipe` function we already made:

 ```ts
 //The async keyword allows us to to use "await" to perform asynchronous operations, such as communicating with the backend